grpc/proposal/A31-xds-routeaction-support.md

 so supporting it directly in the client is unnecessary and would be counter-productive.

 If `max_grpc_timeout` is not present, the `timeout` field will specify the maximum RPC timeout for this route, with a default of 15s.
-A value of 0 indicates no limit should be applied.
+A value of 0 indicates no limit should be applied.  **NOTE: in Envoy the timeout begins after the client sends end-of-stream to the server.
+In gRPC we will begin from the start of the RPC.
+This difference could result in unexpected timeouts for streaming RPCs or RPCs in which the client sends a very large request.**

 If `max_grpc_timeout` is present, then `timeout` is ignored and `max_grpc_timeout` limits the maximum timeout for RPCs on this route.
 A value